Maegen W. Stokes

 - Education: Clemson University (B.S., Mechanical Engineering, cum laude 2007); Charleston School of Law (J.D., cum laude 2012).

-- Civic and Community Service: American Intellectual Property Law Association, Carolina Patent, Trademark, and Copyright Law Association
+- Civic and Community Service: American Intellectual Property Law Association, Carolina Patent, Trademark, and Copyright Law Association, Charleston Southern University Board of Visitors, Charleston County Bar Association.

 - Honors: Pi Tau Sigma (National Mechanical Engineering Honor Society); CALI Award Recipient: Legal Research and Writing; Constitutional Law.